IBM/vpc-flowlogs-log-analysis/README.md

 Access the IBM Cloud Catalog and create a [IBM Cloud Object Storage](https://cloud.ibm.com/catalog/services/cloud-object-storage).
 After you create the instance, you have to create two Buckets with the same Resiliency and Location (e.g `Regional` and `us-south`):

 - To receive the log files from CIS;
-- To store the log files after you send the content to LogDNA.
+- To store the log files after you send the content to IBM Log Analysis.

 Remember the name for each one of the Bucket name, because you're going to use them in the next step.